With the world threatened and preoccupied by Covid-19, cybercriminals are taking advantage of the chaos. In the past month, we’ve seen:

 It’s time to layer Inbox Detection and Response on top of SEGs

 Enterprises using cloud-hosted email urgently need an inner layer of email security called Inbox Detection and Response (IDR).
-While the trusty Secure Email Gateway filters spam and known threats, it can’t detect sophisticated/evasive attacks like spear phishing and cousin domain spoofing.
+While trusty features like Microsoft Safe Links filter spam and known threats, it can’t detect all sophisticated/evasive attacks like spear phishing attacks and cousin domain spoofing.

 IDR solutions instead hook into users’ inboxes, continuously scan all inbound and outbound emails in all folders, and automatically follow links.
 They check URLs for favicons, mismatched logos, legitimate site maps, domain owners, security certificates, even regionalized code – all indicators that help flag, “Is this a valid email or is it phishing?”